Bubble Nebula (NGC 7635) + Messier 52

 Bubble Nebula (NGC 7635)

-NGC 7635 was discovered by Wilhelm Herschel on 3 November 1787.
+NGC 7635 was discovered by William Herschel on 3 November 1787.
 He cataloged it as IV 52.
 He described it as «a star 9 magnitude with very faint nebulosity of small extentent about it».
 [464] The distance is given as 2.41 kpc (7860 light years).
 [145]

 It is a galactic H-II region.
 Within, believed to be near the edge of the nebula, stands a Wolf-Rayet star (SAO 20575), whose intense stellar wind has created a spherical bubble, giving this nebula its name.
 Other sources speak of an O star instead of a Wolf-Rayet star.
 O stars have less strong stellar winds than WR stars.
 NGC 7635 is sometimes classified as an uncommon planetary nebula, but has no PK number.
 [4, 125]